Sources

 2. Enter or paste the keywords you want to monitor

-4. Optionally add tags or labels to help you better segment and filter through keywordslater on
+3. Optionally add tags or labels to help you better segment and filter through keywords later on

-If using the Import CSV method (recommended when adding more than 500 keywords):
+If adding Source by importing CSV (recommended when adding more than 500 keywords):

-2. Fill the csv template according to the template's structure and formatting
+3. Fill the CSV template according to the template's structure and formatting

-3. Save the file in the comma-separated values (CSV) format.
+4. Save the file in the comma-separated values (CSV) format in UTF-8.

 Keywords you track will then appear on a keywords list in your sources.
 You can add keywords from there too.